garyvh/SeatReservations/README.md

 # SeatReservations

+Note I have two implementations, SeatReservations.java and SeatReservationsScale.java.
+SeatReservation.java is the main one while SeatReservationScale.java is an alternative implementation.

 > Assumptions:
   - This problem is only about a grid of 5 rows and 10 columns.
     - I used this infomation to make a simpler and faster algorithmn